Take your Place, Jessie Brennan, 2019. Photography by Thierry Bal

 Launched on 5th September 2019, Making Space is a four-part new commission by London-based artist Jessie Brennan for the Royal Docks in Newham.

 Once the largest enclosed docks in the world, this was the birthplace of Tate & Lyle’s first sugar cube and Britain’s first flyover.
 The Docks have since borne witness to the decline of the maritime industry, numerous development schemes, and an influx of tourism as London continuously expands outwards.
 Today, this unique waterfront is preparing for London’s largest regeneration project to date.

-Comprising four large-scale artworks, Brennan’s new commission takes visitors on a journey through the historic, social, political and economic factors that have impacted the area and shaped its identity.
+Comprised of four large-scale artworks, Brennan’s new commission takes visitors on a journey through the historic, social, political and economic factors that have impacted the area and shaped its identity.

 For Victoria Dock Road tunnel, Brennan has produced an artwork titled Go The Distance with Peacock Gym.
 Founded in 1978, Peacock Gym is one of London's most respected community boxing gyms with former members including Frank Bruno and Lennox Lewis.
 Meanwhile, its Academy for young people focuses on improving mental and physical health with its ethos of “education through sport.”
 Brennan has transformed images from its archive into a collaged text piece that reflects the community’s history.

 Brennan’s work for Dock Road underpass is titled The People’s Plan, drawing on a 1980s community-led project of the same name.
 Supported by the GLC at the time, The People’s Plan opposed plans for London City Airport and imagined a new vision for the area, uniting the community through activism.
 For the first time since its original distribution, The Plan has been reproduced for local communities and visitors to view.